ziyezhu92/seainfo6150/assignments/final-project.md

 ### HTML
 The HTML for your website must be semantically correct and valid to the best of your ability.
 I will be validating the site with the W3 HTML Validator (http://validator.w3.org).

+**You are encouraged to make any changes you wish to the HTML and components here.
+I am happy to help you modify components to make sure the routing and logic continue to function properly.**

 ## Schedule

 ### Week 9, March 13